elixir-cloud-aai/TESK/README.md

 ## How to install
  - Clone the repo to your kube-master and cd into the folder
+ - Find out what is the external IP for the cluster.
+E.g. with the command `minikube ip`
- - Edit the following line in `specs/ingress/nginx-ingress-lb.yaml`:
+ - Edit the following line in `specs/ingress/nginx-ingress-lb.yaml` with that IP:

  ```yaml
  spec: